Improved

 What stays the same

-• Signal types without a second party (e.g., Funding, IPO, Launches, Headcount changes) are unchanged. related_company will not be present on those signals.
+• Signal types without a second party (e.g., Funding, IPO, Launches, Headcount changes) will not include data.related_company_name or data.related_company_domain.

 • Delivery schedule and file format are unchanged.